Tosari (Transjakarta)

 Tosari is a Transjakarta bus rapid transit station located at Jalan M.H.
-Thamrin, Menteng Village (Kelurahan), Menteng, Central Jakarta, Indonesia, which serves corridor 1 that runs from north to south.
+Thamrin, Menteng subdistrict (kelurahan), Menteng, Central Jakarta, Indonesia, which serves corridor 1 that runs from north to south.
 It is located adjacent with Menara BCA and Grand Indonesia to the west, and the German Embassy and Mandarin Oriental, Jakarta to the east.

-The station is named after a village with the same name at Tengger Mountains near Mount Bromo in East Java.
-Tosari and Bundaran HI Astra stations shared the same neo-futurist architecture that resembles "twin cruise ships that ancored at the Selamat Datang Monument."
+The station is named after a village with the same name at Tengger Mountains near Mount Bromo in East Java, taken from a street that is now called Dr. Kusuma Atmaja street behind the German Embassy to the east.
+Tosari and Bundaran HI Astra stations shared the same neo-futurist architecture that resembles "twin luxury cruise ships that ancored at the Selamat Datang Monument."